 Settlement obligations, including claims and legal actions arising in the ordinary course of business, are recorded as liabilities when the likelihood of loss is probable and an amount or range of loss can be reasonably estimated.
 During 2020, the District entered into a settlement agreement related to asserted claims against the District alleging breach of contract dated as of November 20, 2018 concerning the construction of certain improvements to the Mann Lakes Reservoirs.
-The District agreed to a payment of \$1,000,000 by February 28, 2020 for the turnover of equipment, and, as the settlement related to claims during the year, a liability for the payment was recorded as of December 31, 2019.
+The District agreed to a payment of \$1,000,000 by February 28, 2020 for the turnover of equipment, and, as the settlement related to claims during 2019, a liability for the payment was recorded as of December 31, 2019.
 The details of the litigation and settlement are disclosed in Note 8.
+During 2020, a related party paid this settlement obligation on behalf of the District and increased its reimbursement obligation by the amount paid.